Skip to content

 The Foundation’s work, through its grantmaking, programs and initiatives, aims to provide opportunities that help people achieve financial stability, upward mobility, and economic prosperity — regardless of race, gender, or geography.

-As we work to identify the next leader of the Kauffman Foundation, the board of the Foundation recognizes that the individual who leads this organization must understand and embrace Mr. Kauffman’s vision for the Foundation and the community as we continue to fund key initiatives and work with many partner organizations in Kansas City,” wrote George.
+As we work to identify the next leader of the Kauffman Foundation, the board of the Foundation recognizes that the individual who leads this organization must understand and embrace Mr. Kauffman’s vision for the Foundation and the community as we continue to fund key initiatives and work with many organizations in Kansas City,” wrote George.

 “By working together, we can further Ewing Kauffman’s legacy to catalyze ideas and support solutions designed to improve education, boost entrepreneurship, and help our communities and individuals thrive.”

-As we work to identify the next leader of the Kauffman Foundation, the board of the Foundation recognizes that the individual who leads this organization must understand and embrace Mr. Kauffman’s vision for the Foundation and the community as we continue to fund key initiatives and work with many partner organizations in Kansas City.
+As we work to identify the next leader of the Kauffman Foundation, the board of the Foundation recognizes that the individual who leads this organization must understand and embrace Mr. Kauffman’s vision for the Foundation and the community as we continue to fund key initiatives and work with many organizations in Kansas City.

 — Esther George